 March: Natchez PowWow

 Every March, The Grand Village of the Natchez Indians comes to life with the annual Natchez PowWow.
-Celebrate Natchez’ Native American roots with a weekend filled with traditional food, hand-crafted jewelry and art, dancing and singing.
+Celebrate Natchez’s Native American roots with a weekend filled with traditional food, hand-crafted jewelry and art, dancing and singing.
 From gourd dances to inter-tribal dancing, attendees to the Natchez PowWow will be delighted by the performances.
-This Natchez event is one of a kind, and an amazing cultural outing for the whole family.
+This is one of Natchez’s annual events you won’t want to miss, and is an amazing cultural outing for the whole family.

 2014 Dates: March 29-30